 What can you do with a liberal arts degree?
-It’s a question many of us liberal arts majors must face.
-Some people worry that liberal arts degrees are useless in the professional world.
+It’s a question many liberal arts majors face as they approach graduation.

 What can you do with a liberal arts degree?
 5 ways to find out

 1. Do your research on jobs and careers

 3. Feel liberated, not paralyzed, by all your options